kiranbakale/AMI-Readme/docs/environment_advanced.md

 ## Custom Tasks

-The Toolkit allows you to provide custom Ansible tasks that can be run at several different points in the setup.
+The Toolkit allows for providing custom Ansible tasks that can be run at several different points in the setup.
 This allows you to run tasks as required in addition to the main GitLab setup such as installing monitoring tools, etc...

 The Toolkit has hooks to allow tasks to be run at the following points during the setup: